hefo/StrangeArtificialEchoes/README.md

 # Strange Artificial Echoes

-**Strange Artificial Echoes** is a delay plugin based on the JUCE framework.
+**Strange Artificial Echoes** is a stereo delay plugin based on the JUCE framework.

 ### Features:
 - LFO modulation of delay time